brentonk/doe-h2o/README.md

 # Introduction

 This document is the codebook and reference guide for the Dispute Outcome Expectations, or DOE, dataset.
-If you use the DOE data, please cite the following article:^[Currently published online.
-Volume, issue, and pages not available as of 2019-07-22.]
+If you use the DOE data, please cite the following article:

 > Robert J. Carroll and Brenton Kenkel.
 2019.
-"Prediction, Proxies, and Power."  *American Journal of Political Science*.  <https://doi.org/10.1111/ajps.12442>.
+"Prediction, Proxies, and Power."  *American Journal of Political Science* 63(3): 577--593.  <https://doi.org/10.1111/ajps.12442>.

 You can download the current version of the DOE data from the DOE project Dataverse at <https://dataverse.harvard.edu/dataverse/doe-scores>.
 The replication code for the current version is available on GitHub at <https://github.com/brentonk/doe-h2o>.